bhaaskara/Kubernetes/Deployment/Deplyment.md.md

 A _Deployment_ provides declarative updates for [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) and [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)
 You describe a _desired state_ in a Deployment, and the Deployment [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) changes the actual state to the desired state at a controlled rate.

+## Deployment status

+A Deployment enters various states during its lifecycle.
+It can be [progressing](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#progressing-deployment) while rolling out a new ReplicaSet, it can be [complete](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#complete-deployment), or it can [fail to progress](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#failed-deployment).
+- Progressing
+- Complete
+- Failed
+### Progressing Deployment
+Kubernetes marks a Deployment as _progressing_ when one of the following tasks is performed:

+-   The Deployment creates a new ReplicaSet.
+-   The Deployment is scaling up its newest ReplicaSet.
+-   The Deployment is scaling down its older ReplicaSet(s).
+-   New Pods become ready or available (ready for at least [MinReadySeconds](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#min-ready-seconds)).

+You can monitor the progress for a Deployment by using `kubectl rollout status`.

+### Complete Deployment
+Kubernetes marks a Deployment as _complete_ when it has the following characteristics:

+-   All of the replicas associated with the Deployment have been updated to the latest version you've specified, meaning any updates you've requested have been completed.
+-   All of the replicas associated with the Deployment are available.
+-   No old replicas for the Deployment are running.

+You can check if a Deployment has completed by using `kubectl rollout status`

+### Failed Deployment
+Your Deployment may get stuck trying to deploy its newest ReplicaSet without ever completing.
+This can occur due to some of the following factors:

+-   Insufficient quota
+-   Readiness probe failures
+-   Image pull errors
+-   Insufficient permissions
+-   Limit ranges
+-   Application runtime misconfiguration

+## Operating on a failed deployment
+All actions that apply to a complete Deployment also apply to a failed Deployment.
+You can scale it up/down, roll back to a previous revision, or even pause it if you need to apply multiple tweaks in the Deployment Pod template.

+## Clean up Policy
+You can set `.spec.revisionHistoryLimit` field in a Deployment to specify how many old ReplicaSets for this Deployment you want to retain.
+The rest will be garbage-collected in the background.
+By default, it is 10.

+> 	**Note:** Explicitly setting this field to 0, will result in cleaning up all the history of your Deployment thus that Deployment will not be able to roll back.
 ## Use cases
 - [Create a Deployment to rollout a ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment).
     The ReplicaSet creates Pods in the background.
 Check the status of the rollout to see if it succeeds or not.